A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Celestia Settings

-The top right corner displays the current time and date.
-Brief reference data about the space object (distance to the object, its radius, apparent diameter and phase angle) are displayed in the upper left corner of the program.
-The lower left corner shows the speed of movement in space (now it is equal to zero).
-In the lower right corner, information about the actions in the program is displayed (now this is the observation of the planet Earth).
+The current time and date are displayed in the upper right corner.
+In the upper left corner of the program, brief reference data about the space object is displayed (distance to the object, its radius, apparent diameter and phase angle).
+In the lower left corner the speed of movement in space is shown (now it is zero).
+In the lower right corner, information about actions in the program is displayed (currently this is the observation of planet Earth).

 In the Screen Mode window, you can select the appropriate screen resolution for your monitor.
-In full screen mode, the menu bar will not be visible, which is not very convenient.
-The menu bar will only appear when you hover your mouse over the top edge of the monitor screen.
+In full-screen mode, the menu bar will not be visible, which is not very convenient.
+The menu bar will only appear when you move the mouse cursor to the top edge of the monitor screen.
 Therefore, it is more convenient to maximize the program window in the traditional way for the operating system.

-You can choose the optimal parameters for your computer empirically by changing the program settings.
-In the "View" menu, you can also configure other display options (how the stars will look, ambient light parameters, more or less stars will be displayed in the program).
+You can choose the optimal settings for your computer experimentally by changing the program settings.
+In the “View” menu, you can also configure other display parameters (how the stars will look, diffuse light parameters, more or less stars will be displayed in the program).

 Navigating the 3D Universe in Celestia